arangodb/docs/site/content/http/documents/document-working-with-documents.md

           type: string
         required: false
         description: |+
-          This option supersedes *overwrite* and offers the following modes
+          This option supersedes `overwrite` and offers the following modes
-          - `"ignore"` if a document with the specified *_key* value exists already, nothing will be done and no write operation will be carried out.
-The insert operation will return success in this case.
+          - `"ignore"` if a document with the specified `_key` value exists already, nothing is done and no write operation is carried out.
+The insert operation returns success in this case.
 This mode does not support returning the old document version using `RETURN OLD`.
-When using `RETURN NEW`, *null* will be returned in case the document already existed.
+When using `RETURN NEW`, `null` is returned in case the document already existed.
-          - `"replace"` if a document with the specified *_key* value exists already, it will be overwritten with the specified document value.
-This mode will also be used when no overwrite mode is specified but the *overwrite* flag is set to *true*.
+          - `"replace"` if a document with the specified `_key` value exists already, it is overwritten with the specified document value.
+This mode is also used when no overwrite mode is specified but the `overwrite` flag is set to `true`.
-          - `"update"` if a document with the specified *_key* value exists already, it will be patched (partially updated) with the specified document value.
+          - `"update"` if a document with the specified `_key` value exists already, it is patched (partially updated) with the specified document value.
-            The overwrite mode can be further controlled via the *keepNull* and *mergeObjects* parameters.
+            The overwrite mode can be further controlled via the `keepNull` and `mergeObjects` parameters.
-          - `"conflict"` if a document with the specified *_key* value exists already, return a unique constraint violation error so that the insert operation fails.
-This is also the default behavior in case the overwrite mode is not set, and the *overwrite* flag is *false* or not set either.
+          - `"conflict"` if a document with the specified `_key` value exists already, return a unique constraint violation error so that the insert operation fails.
+This is also the default behavior in case the overwrite mode is not set, and the `overwrite` flag is `false` or not set either.
         in: query
       - name: keepNull
         schema: